-Atmospheric moisture and diffuse radiation, in addition to radiation, are also known to affect photosynthesis at tropical sites on short timescales (Kiew et al., 2018), by affecting stomatal closure hence controlling the degree to which photosynthetic uptake saturates at high PAR.
-We tested a higher-parameter model based on light and moisture model representing exogenous

-- changes to LUE from Wu et al. (2017) to examine whether these meteorological variables added explanatory power to our model at monthly and longer timescales.
-This model adjusts LUE by multiplying terms that account for effects of vapor pressure deficit (VPD: $1-k{VPD}$) and cloudiness index (CI: $1-1-k{Cl}$) a statistical proxy for diffuse radiation.
-To determine whether this model was parsimonious, we evaluated the Bayesian Information Criteria (BIC) of the data-model mean monthly residuals for the model in Eq.
-2 and the higher-parameter light and moisture model.
-We found that the higher-parameter model was not parsimonious because the additional parameters did not improve the goodness of fit at monthly timescales.
-We explain these results further in - 192 Section 3.4.2 and discuss their implications further in Sections 4.1 and 4.2. - 193 This forest site has coincident deficits in rainfall and ecosystem RE during the dry season (Saleska et al., 2003; Goulden 194 et al., 2004) due to desiccation of dead wood, leaf litter, and other substrates for heterotrophic respiration (Hutyra et al., 2008).
-195 To depict this reduced dry season RE, we set dry season $s_R=1$ and wet season $s_R=0$, fitting a_I to the mean dry season RE.
-We 196 defined the dry season onset as the period during which rainfall is below 50 mm per half-month, consistent with previous 197 definitions of tropical forest dry season as 100 mm month-1 (e.g. Saleska et al., 2016).
-We defined the wet season onset as the 198 first in a series of 3 or more semi-monthly periods with rainfall greater than 50mm; this definition allows for sporadic dry season 199 downpour whilst ensuring that there is not more than one dry season per year.
-Although a_1 does not vary across years, our 200 meteorologically-defined s_R permits the duration of the dry season to vary interannually.
-A longer dry season in a given year 201 would therefore result in less RE (more net uptake) when NEE{Exo} is integrated over that full year. - We tested three different seasonal timings for the phenology factor variable: (1) $s{pheno} = 0$ year-round (no phenology), (2) $s{pheno} = 1$ during the dry season and $s{pheno} = 0$ during the wet season, and (3) $s{pheno} = 1$ during the peak of leaf flush (June 15 to Sept 14) (Hutyra et al., 2007) and $s{pheno} = 0$ all other times of the year.
-In scenario 2, the timing of phenology varies interannually, but in scenarios 1 and 3, modeled phenology does not differ between years and therefore does not influence interannual variability in modeled GEP or NEE. - 207 After subtracting hourly NEE{Model} from NEE{obs} , the annually integrated residuals reflect changes in the ecosystem's 208 efficiency irrespective of the aggregate response to meteorology, plus or minus random error and unaccounted for meteorological 209 controls.
-Upper-level soil moisture, for instance, exerts seasonal controls upon NEE at various tropical sites differently 210 depending on terrain (Hayek et al., 2018; Kiew et al., 2018) but is not included in the model because it was insignificantly 211 associated with GEP (Wu et al., 2017) or RE at this site after we controlled for other variables, including wet and dry season 212 onset, in our model.
-Examples of a change in intrinsic ecosystem efficiency may occur in the aftermath of a drought, during 213 which leaf stomates close, causing the ecosystem to sequester less CO2 per unit incident PAR than average, or a storm inducing 214 widespread mortality and a pulse of CWD during which RE would be higher than average for a given season or year.
-In both 215 scenarios, we would expect residuals to be positive during or after the event, because the ecosystem would sequester less and 216 emit more CO_2 relative to other years.
-To assess which aggregated annual residuals were significantly different from zero, we 217 quantified 95% confidence intervals in annual NEE residuals due to random error using bootstrapping (Section 2.3). - We partitioned both NEE{obs} and NEE{Model} into RE and GEE (GEE = -GEP, to keep the same sign convention as eddy flux NEE) to determine which of the two components were more adequately represented by our model.
-For observations of NEE, RE, and GEE, we used hours during which a direct u filtered measurement of NEE occurred.
+This forest site has coincident deficits in rainfall and ecosystem RE during the dry season (Saleska et al., 2003; Goulden et al., 2004) due to desiccation of dead wood, leaf litter, and other substrates for heterotrophic respiration (Hutyra et al., 2008).
+To depict this reduced dry season R, we set dry season $s_R = 1$ and wet season $s_R = 0$, fitting a_I to the mean dry season R. We defined the dry season onset as the period during which rainfall is below 50mm per half-month and the wet season onset as the first in a series of 3 or more semi-monthly periods with rainfall greater than 50mm, allowing for sporadic dry season downpour and ensuring that there is not more than one dry season per year.
+Although a_I does not vary across years, our meteorologically-defined s_R permits the duration of the dry season to vary interannually.
+A longer dry season in a given year would therefore result in less RE (more net uptake) when NEE{Fs0} is integrated over that full year.

+We tested three different seasonal timings for the phenology factor variable: (1) $s{pheno} \equiv 0$ year-round (no phenology), (2) $s{pheno} \equiv 1$ during the dry season and $s{pheno} \equiv 0$ during the wet season, and (3) $s{pheno} \equiv 1$ during the peak of leaf flush (June 15 to Sept 14) (Hutyra et al., 2007) and $s{pheno} \equiv 0$ all other times of the year.
+In scenario 2, the timing of phenology varies interannually, but in scenarios 1 and 3, modeled phenology does not differ between years and therefore does not influence interannual variability in modeled GEP or NEE.

+After subtracting hourly NEE ${Model}$ from NEE ${obs}$, the annually integrated residuals reflect changes in the ecosystem's efficiency irrespective of the aggregate response to meteorology, plus or minus random error and unaccounted for meteorological controls.
+Upper-level soil moisture, for instance, may exert some controls, but is not included in the model because it was insignificantly associated with GEP or RE at this deep-rooted tropical site.
+Examples of a change in intrinsic ecosystem efficiency may occur in the aftermath of a drought, during which leaf stomates close, causing the ecosystem to sequester less CO_2 per unit incident PAR than average, or a storm inducing widespread mortality and a pulse of CWD during which RE would be higher than average for a given season or year.
+In both scenarios, we would expect residuals to be positive during or after the event, because the ecosystem would sequester less and emit more CO_2 relative to other years.
+To assess which aggregated annual residuals were significantly different from zero, we quantified 95% confidence intervals in annual NEE residuals due to random error using bootstrapping (Section 2.3).

+We partitioned both NEE{obs} and NEE{Model} into RE and GEE (GEE = -GEP, to keep the same sign convention as eddy flux NEE) to determine which of the two components were more adequately represented by our model.
+For observations of NEE, R, and GEE, we used hours during which a direct u filtered measurement of NEE occurred.
 Observations of RE were nighttime hours during which NEE was measured; observations of GEE are daytime hours during which the 50-hour running average RE was subtracted from measured NEE.
-Partitioned GEE is not a direct observation, but represents the lowest-parameter approximation of a direct measurement (GEE = NEE - RE see Wu et al., 2017).
+Partitioned GEE is not a direct observation, but represents the lowest-parameter approximation of a direct measurement.
 Our GEE/RE results are limited by not accounting for partitioning bias.

-225 3 Results
+3 Results

-226 3.1 Eddy Covariance Measurements of CO2 Fluxes
+3.1 Eddy Covariance Measurements of CO2 Fluxes